 Left untreated, spinal stenosis can become a surgical procedure.
 The surgery includes removal of a portion of the thickened ligament at the back of your spine.
 Taking action as soon as you notice symptoms is critical in the type of results you can expect.
 Spinal stenosis will not go away, but you can see improvement in range of motion and severity of symptoms.

-Patients suffering from lumbar radiculopathy respond well to conservative care in most cases.
+Patients suffering from radiculopathy respond well to conservative care in most cases.
 Care includes chiropractic adjustments, spinal decompression therapy, electrical stimulation, and home care stretches and exercises.
 Most patients will notice relief within a few weeks of starting care.

 Spinal discs will continue to degenerate if untreated.
 Introducing mobility to the spine through the adjustment and "rehydrate" the disc.
 The decompression treatment allows the space to increase and take pressure off of the irritated nerve.
 Our decompression includes side-to-side movement, which allows us to specifically treat one side at a time, if needed.